Introduction to Argo CD for FinTech

 The portal Application utilizes Kustomize via the kustomization.yaml file in the portal folder.
 Unlike the guestbook-dev Application, the portal does not specify Kustomize in the source spec.
 Instead, it relies on Argo CD's automatic tool detection.
 If a config management tool is not specified in the source of an Application, Argo CD will check for the following:

-1. A chart.yaml file in the folder.
-If found, it will assume that the folder contains a Helm chart.
+chart.yamlfile in the folder.
+If found, it will assume that the folder contains a Helm chart. - A

 If neither is found, Argo CD will default to plain Kubernetes manifests.

-Since the portal folder contains the kustomization.yaml, Argo CD knows to use Kustomize.
+Since the portal folder contains the manifests.yaml, Argo CD knows to use Kubernetes manifests.

 6.2.
 Sync Phases, Waves, & Hooks